toast-success

 Deng to Namrung (2,630m)

-This 6-7 hour trek climbs steadily through dense forests of fir, rhododendron, and bamboo, crossing the Budi Gandaki multiple times.
-The trail passes mani walls (stone structures inscribed with Buddhist prayers) and small settlements before a final steep climb to Namrung.
-From here, you'll enjoy your first views of the Sringi Himal range and experience a distinct change in landscape and cultural influence, with Tibetan-style houses and Buddhist prayer flags becoming more prominent.
-Accommodation: Teahouse in Namrung.
+This trek climbs steadily through dense forests of fir, rhododendron, and bamboo, crossing the Budi Gandaki multiple times.
+The trail passes mani walls (stone structures with Buddhist prayers) and small settlements before a final steep climb to Namrung.
+Enjoy first views of Sringi Himal range with Tibetan-style houses and prayer flags becoming prominent.

 Day 7